solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Meteorites contain minerals not only not known to exist on this earth, but which could not exist under ordinary conditions where water and oxygen are present.
 This fact, which at first sight might seem to dispose of the terrestrial theory, is by no means antagonistic.
 When conditions are varied in laboratory experiments, different results are obtained.
 In the case of meteorites Nature has performed an unusual experiment.
 In the course of a few seconds masses of mineral compounds (or metals) have been suddenly transferred from an environment subjected to heat and high pressure to one of intense cold and no pressure.
 Is it surprising that the companies of molecules suddenly thrust out of their familiar aqueous and gaseous environment have started making new alliances?
 Accordingly the existence in meteorites of minerals not actually known on earth is no valid argument against the terrestrial theory.

-On the other hand, the fact that aerolites are _mainly_ composed of pyroxene compounds, with a certain percentage of felspar and iron, is one rather in favour of an earthly origin.
+On the other hand, the fact that aerolites are _mainly_ composed of pyroxene compounds, with a certain percentage of feldspar and iron, is one rather in favour of an earthly origin.
 Prof. Judd* gives a diagram illustrating the relations between terrestrial rocks and meteorites (which last he designates extra-terrestrial).
 The aerolites, siderolites, and siderites closely compare respectively with enclosures in basalt, the basalt of Ovifak, Greenland, and the iron masses of Ovifak.

 *) _Volcanoes_, p.
 322.

 "The Asiderites" (aerolites without iron) "are quite identical in composition with the ultra-basic lavas of our globe" (Judd).
 Ultra-basic "nodules" of nearly the same composition as meteorites are found in basalt, and in the center of volcanic bombs.

 Dr. G. T. Prior in a paper _On the remarkable similarity in chemical and mineral composition of chondritic meteoric stones_* has pointed out "the practical identity in chemical composition of different meteoric stones."
-They contain 74 per cent. of silicate of magnesia and iron (Olivine and Bronzite), 10 per cent. of silicate of alumina, with sodium, calcium and a trace of potassium (soda-lime felspar), 15 per cent. iron alloys and protosulphide (nickeli-ferous iron and troilite) and 1 per cent.
+They contain 74 per cent. of silicate of magnesia and iron (Olivine and Bronzite), 10 per cent. of silicate of alumina, with sodium, calcium and a trace of potassium (soda-lime feldspar), 15 per cent. iron alloys and protosulphide (nickeli-ferous iron and troilite) and 1 per cent.
 Chromite.
 Here are all the eight familiar elements of igneous rocks, of benthoplankton organisms and sea-water, _viz._, O. Si.
 Fe.
 Al. Mg.
 Ca. Na.
 K. Lockyer (_The Meteoritic Hypothesis_, p.
 25) marks in italics the statement that magnesium is present in all siderites.
 It is also common in the sea, in limestone deposits formed in the sea, and in igneous rocks.

 *) See analyses of Baroti and Wittekranz meteorites.
 G. T. Prior, Min.
 Mag., 17., pp. 27, 31.
 1913.